 Have students attach their storyboard to a paper requiring in-depth explanation of an element throughout the novel, or couple this assignment with a presentation.
 See our article on how to present a storyboard.

-If you're looking for another step or an alternative assignment, you can create character map worksheets to use in your class!
+If you're looking for another step or an alternative assignment, you can create character printables to use in your class!
 These worksheets can be customized and printed out for students to fill out with a pencil, or they can be completed in the Storyboard Creator like a digital worksheet.
 You can even create multiple versions for those students who might need a little extra help, and keep them on hand for future use!
 Find plenty of templates to work from or just start with a blank canvas.